analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 ```

 Readers familiar with JSon will immediately recognize that this defines an `employees` list, with each list element an array with two fiels, `firstName` and `lastName`.

+Why is JSon popular?
+- Contents is easy to ‘figure out’ without a schema
+- Json is widely used in web and client/server applications.
+It allows client software to be developed independently of web server software.

+What limitations does JSon have?
+- It is schemaless.
+- JSon is not size efficient.
+- And JSon does not allow comments.

+Being schemaless is both an advantage, and a disadvantage of JSon.
+More precisely - users can define their own schema for JSon files, but they would have to make their own schema implementation, because JSon does not natively support a concept of schema.